 - Note: the update procedure will not affect your existing Zedity contents.

 Q. UNZIPPED downloaded file on Safari?

 - If you download the Zedity Premium plugin with Safari, by default Safari is set to unzip the downloaded file automatically.

 - The easiest thing to do is to right-click on the “zedity-premium” folder that you find in the “Downloads” folder and then select “Compress“.

 - This recreates the .zip file needed for the installation.

 - Continue the installation as usual (for further info on how to install the Zedity Plugin, you can follow the steps here).

-Q. What happens to Zedity content when you update the plugin?
+Q. What happens to Zedity content when I disable/update/upgrade the plugin?